Skip to main content

 Each file can exhibit more than one behavior, but some are more problematic than others.
 To see whether a behavior might be suspicious or even malicious, pay attention to the type of the software and its basic functionalities, as well as the expected software intent and the community prevalence information for the behavior.
 Any detected discrepancies can be the signs of potential software tampering.

-When you restrict certain behaviors through policy configuration, you are telling rl-secure that these behaviors are not in line with the expected functionalities of the software and should therefore raise a warning or even fail the build.
+For this reason rl-secure lets you restrict any unusual behaviors by creating a new processing filter in your policy configuration file.
+When you restrict behaviors through policy configuration, you are telling rl-secure that these behaviors are not in line with the expected functionalities of the software and should therefore raise a warning or even fail the build.

-Behaviors in the policy configuration must be specified either by their unique IDs or by the category they belong to.
+• specific behaviors by their IDs.
 To target a specific behavior, you must provide its full ID (for example, BH12858).
 You can copy the behavior ID directly from the analysis reports, or from the full list of behaviors in the reference documentation.
-To target all behaviors that belong to the same category, you can either copy the category name from the full list of categories or directly from the Behaviors page of analysis reports.

 The approach you'll choose primarily depends on your use case.